bitbi-core/bitbi.org.website/content/program/components.md

     If one can compare schema to a *class* in OOP, than **contract interface** should be compared to Java *interface* or Rust *trait*.
-As classes can implement interfaces in Java, or structs can implement traits in Rust, in RGB schema can implement many interfaces.
+As classes can implement interfaces in Java, or structs can implement traits in Rust, in BTB schema can implement many interfaces.